 There is a risk for infection.
 You may get antibiotics to prevent this complication.

-There is a risk of puncturing an organ, which could cause the contents of the intestines to leak.
+There is a risk of puncturing an organ.
+This could cause the contents of the intestines to leak.
 There may also be bleeding into the abdominal cavity.
 These complications could lead to immediate open surgery (laparotomy).

 Diagnostic laparoscopy may not be possible if you have a swollen bowel, fluid in the abdomen (ascites), or you have had a past surgery.

 - Last reviewed on 5/24/2016